bitwiseworks/python-os2/Doc/library/tarfile.rst

 --------------

-The :mod:`tarfile` module makes it possible to read and write tar archives, including those using gzip or bz2 compression.
+The :mod:`tarfile` module makes it possible to read and write tar archives, including those using gzip, bz2 and lzma compression.
 Use the :mod:`zipfile` module to read or write :file:`.zip` files, or the higher-level functions in :ref:`shutil <archiving-operations>`.

 Some facts and figures:

-* reads and writes :mod:`gzip` and :mod:`bz2` compressed archives.
+* reads and writes :mod:`gzip`, :mod:`bz2` and :mod:`lzma` compressed archives
+  if the respective modules are available.

 * read/write support for the POSIX.1-1988 (ustar) format.

-* read/write support for the GNU tar format including *longname* and *longlink* extensions, read-only support for the *sparse* extension.
+* read/write support for the GNU tar format including *longname* and *longlink* extensions, read-only support for all variants of the *sparse* extension including restoration of sparse files.

 * read/write support for the POSIX.1-2001 (pax) format.

-  .. versionadded:: 2.6

 * handles directories, regular files, hardlinks, symbolic links, fifos, character devices and block devices and is able to acquire and restore file information like timestamp, access permissions and owner.

+.. versionchanged:: 3.3
+   Added support for :mod:`lzma` compression.

 .. function:: open(name=None, mode='r', fileobj=None, bufsize=10240, \*\*kwargs)